semgrep/semgrep-docs/docs/semgrep-ci/semgrep-ci-with-app.md

 ## Feature support

 Support for certain features of Semgrep App depend on your CI provider or source code management tool (SCM).
-Some of these features may be supported automatically or require more configuration.
-The following tables break down the features and their availability depending on CI provider or SCM.
+The following table breaks down the features and their availability depending on CI provider or SCM.

 <dl>
     <dt>Diff-aware scanning</dt>
     <dd>Semgrep App can scan changes in files when running on a pull or merge request (PR or MR).
 This keeps the scan fast and reduces finding duplication.</dd>
     <dt>Receiving results (findings) as PR or MR comments</dt>
-    <dd>This feature enables you to receive [PR or MR comments](/docs/semgrep-app/notifications/#enabling-github-pull-request-comments) from Semgrep App on the lines of code that generated a finding.</dd>
+    <dd>This feature enables you to receive <a href="/docs/semgrep-app/notifications/#enabling-github-pull-request-comments">PR or MR comments</a> from Semgrep App on the lines of code that generated a finding.</dd>
     <dt>Hyperlinks to code</dt>
     <dd>Semgrep App collects findings in a Findings page.
 In this page, you can click on a finding to view the lines of code in your repository that generated the finding.</dd>
     <dt>SCM security dashboard</dt>